TangibleInc/template-system/docs/architecture/index.md

 # Architecture

-The Template System is made of the following sub-modules.
+The template system is made of the following sub-modules.

 These used to be separate repositories, but are now consolidated for ease of development and cross-integration.